aschuhardt/procyon/lua/README.md

 - `plane:set(x, y, n)` - Sets the value of the element in the plane at index `(X, Y)` to `n`.
 - `plane:set(x, y, str)` - Sets the values of elements starting at `(X, Y)` and continuing on to `(X + 1, Y), ...` for each character in the provided ASCII string.
 - `plane:fill(n)` - Sets the value of each element in the plane to `n`.
-- `plane:fill(function(x, y, cur)` - Sets the value of each element in the plane to the return value of the provided function, to which is passed the current position as well as the current value of each element in the plane.
+- `plane:fill(function(x, y, cur))` - Sets the value of each element in the plane to the return value of the provided function, to which is passed the current position as well as the current value of each element in the plane.
+- `plane:foreach(function(x, y, cur))` - An alias for `plane:fill` intended to be passed a function that doesn't return anything.

 ---